 You’ve probably heard of foods, creams and tools that can help boost your skin’s elasticity to give you a better complexion – but do you know what “skin elasticity” actually means?

-The idea of skin elasticity refers to the firmness of your skin – firm skin makes you look more youthful and fresh.
+The idea of skin elasticity refers to the firmness of your skin – firm skin makes you look more youthful and fresher.
 Skin with more elasticity also feels softer and bouncier.

 However, your skin can lose its elasticity over time without proper care and attention.
 Sadly, this is an inevitable aspect of ageing.
 Saggy skin, fine lines and wrinkles will eventually surface as your body gets older and ages.

 On the other hand, there are a variety of other factors besides ageing that can affect the elasticity of your skin.
-In this article, we’ll describe how ageing and other everyday factors can influence your skin’s elasticity.
+In this article, we will describe how ageing and other everyday factors can influence your skin’s elasticity.

 Ageing is one of the most common reasons for saggy skin.